Complete

 Experience the excitement of a 1950s electrical shop and discover the latest in modern technology…

-The electric and repair shop will share the story of the increase in domestic electrical appliances in the 1950s and the changes in technology over the decade.
+The electric and repair shop shares the story of the increase in domestic electrical appliances in the 1950s and the changes in technology over the decade.
 The front space is the showroom and the rear is a repair space where broken items have been brought to be fixed.

-Visitors will be able to browse the latest in electrical goods, including 1950s televisions, radios, stand mixers, fridges, hairdryers and Dansette record players in the showroom.
+Visitors can browse the latest in electrical goods, including 1950s televisions, radios, stand mixers, fridges, hairdryers and Dansette record players in the showroom.
 Not sure how to use your latest fantastic find?
 There will be demonstrations of how to use your dazzling, new domestic appliance.

 The shop also stocks an eclectic range of older models of electrical goods to cater to all budgets.